emericg/MiniVideo/README.md

 > $ cmake ..
 > $ make

-Installation into the system, available for both testing softwares:
+Installation into the system, available for root user with both testing softwares:
 >  $ su
-> $ make install # INSTALLATION INTO THE SYSTEM, ROOT USER ONLY
+>  # make install # INSTALLATION INTO THE SYSTEM, ROOT USER ONLY

 Using mini_analyser